sarah-m95/cta-pipelines-exercise/README.md

 Ideally, we shouldn't be enabling cross-site requests in our API with the CORS exception we added.
 Figure out a way around that and your requests to your API will be more secure.
 Hint: Azure static web apps can be deployed with an api component to represent a unified Azure Static Web App.

-You can also work in Azure with the Static Web App to create a custom domain for your site, so that the url isn't some crazy combination of words and characters.
+You can also work in Azure with the Static Web App to create a custom domain for your site, so that the URL isn't some crazy combination of words and characters.

 ## Further Reading